dannash100/node.js/README.md

  * a solid understanding of tls principles is important in the deployment of web apps with node.
 - non-blocking networking and thread pools - asynchronous network API's

+#### Proxying and Tunneling

+- Allow server to distribute a load to other servers, provide access to a secured server to users unable to connect to the server directly.
+- Have one server answering for more than one URL using a proxy to forawrd requests to the right recipitents.

 ### util

 #### util.promisify